carlrip/Basic-HTML-CSS-JS-Quiz/js-intermediate.md

 The following questions should take you no longer than 3 hours to answer.

-1. Is it possible to nest `try` `catch` blocks inside one anoher? i.e. is the following okay?
+1. Is it possible to nest `try` `catch` blocks inside one another? i.e. is the following okay?
 ```
 try {
   ...